GavinDowdell/tennispredictorrf/README.md

-# tennis_predictor
+# UTR tennis predictor
-Code for tennis predictor web application
+Code for the UTR tennis predictor web application

 To run
 1. clone the repo or download the files
-2. setup an environment with requirements.txt
+2. use conda, venv, virtualenv etc to setup an environment with the requirements.txt file
 3. run python app.py

 To view the web application follow the link below